 - Reflect on feedback and critique one's own performance in order to identify and plan opportunities for development.

-- Value professional behaviours and/or personal citizenship that reflect an appreciation of the interrelationship between business ethics and corporate social responsibility.
+- Value professional behaviours and/or personal citizenship that reflect on appreciation of the interrelationship between business ethics and corporate social responsibility.

-Potential careers exist in business-to-business, business-to-consumer, government-to-consumer and the not-for-profit sectors.
+Potential opportunities exist in business-to-business, business-to-consumer, business-to-government, government-to-consumer and the not-for-profit sectors.

 Possible future job titles